Constraint effective action and critical correlation functions at fixed magnetization: Conclusion

 We have also shown that the momentum dependence of the constraint vertices is rather non-trivial and differs from the usual behavior in the thermodynamic limit.
 Taking the example of the two-point constraint vertex, we have shown that it involves a new function $\cDelta_2(s)$ which vanishes in the thermodynamic limit.
 This is also the case for higher vertices, with additional functions that need to be studied in more detail.
 Finally, it would be particularly insightful to apply the Blaizot--Mendez-Galain--Wschebor (BMW) approximation \cite{Blaizot2006,Benitez2012} within this framework to explore the full momentum dependence of the constraint correlation functions because it could clarify the subtle field and momentum behaviors observed, particularly in lower dimensions.

-\acknowledgments We thank B. Delamotte and N. Wschebor for discussions.
+\acknowledgments The authors thank B. Delamotte and N. Wschebor for useful discussions.
 FR and AR thank the Institute of Physics of Zagreb for its hospitality.
 IB and AR acknowledge the support of the Croatian Science fund project HRZZ-IP-10-2022-9423.
 IB wishes to acknowledge the support of the INFaR and FrustKor projects financed by the EU through the National Recovery and Resilience Plan (NRRP) 2021- 2026.
-AR has benefited from the financial support of the Grant No. ANR-24-CE30-6695 FUSIoN.
+I.B. acknowledges support from the project “Implementation of cutting-edge research and its application as part of the Scientific Center of Excellence for Quantum and Complex Systems, and Representations of Lie Algebras”, Grant No. PK.1.1.10.0004, co-financed by the European Union through the European Regional Development Fund - Competitiveness and Cohesion Programme 2021-2027.
+AR has benefited from the financial support of the Grant No. ANR-24-CE30-6695 FUSIoN, and acknowledges the support of the CDP C2EMPI, as well as the French State under the France-2030 programme, the University of Lille, the Initiative of Excellence of the University of Lille, the European Metropolis of Lille for their funding and support of the R-CDP-24-004-C2EMPI project.
 This work was partially supported by an IEA CNRS project and by the “PHC COGITO” program (project number: 49149VE), funded by the French Ministry for Europe and Foreign Affairs, the French Ministry for Higher Education and Research, The Croatian Ministry of Science and Education, and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC2181/1-390900948 (the Heidelberg STRUCTURES Excellence Cluster).